-Local workers are from outside the county, 30% commute further than 25 miles one way workers in the county also live in the county, with 30% driving more than twentyfive miles one way each day.
-County workers are majority male and older
+Local workers are from outside the county, 30% commute further than 25 miles one way

 Change in GDP (2001-20)

 Where County Workers Live

 "Our biggest challenge relates to finding qualified employees ...
 More partnerships between the schools and other workforce development type programs may be beneficial to both the employers and schools."